 To determine the competitiveness of executive compensation levels, the Compensation Committee analyzes a peer group of internally managed BDCs, financial services companies and real estate investments trusts, or REITs.
-The Peer Group analyzed in connection with 2023 compensation determinations is set forth below.
+The Peer Group analyzed in connection with 2024 compensation determinations is set forth below.
 The Compensation Committee believes the Peer Group reflects the labor market for our officer and employee talent, has a similar investor base, and, like the Company, the BDCs and REITs are pass-through entities with the majority of earnings required to be distributed to stockholders as a dividend.
 The Compensation Committee does not specifically benchmark the compensation of our NEOs against that paid by other companies.
-The Peer Group was used as one of multiple factors in determining the annual cash bonus awards made with respect to 2023 (but paid in 2024).
+The Peer Group was used as one of multiple factors in determining the annual cash bonus awards made with respect to 2024 (but paid in 2025).

-BDCs Financial Services Real Estate Investment Trusts Capital Southwest AllianceBernstein Arbor Realty MFA Financial Main Street Capital Artisan Partners BrightSpire Capital New York Mortgage Trinity Capital Cohen & Steers Chimera Investment Redwood Trust Moelis & Company Hannon Armstrong Sabra Health Care Victory Capital Ladder Capital Spirit Realty WisdomTree LXP Industrial Two Harbors
+BDCs Financial Services Real Estate Investment Trusts icial Services Real Estate Investment Ti estment Trusts Capital Southwest AllianceBernstein Arbor Realty MFA Financial Main Street Capital Artisan Partners Chimera Investment New York Mortgage Trinity Capital Cohen & Steers EPR Properties Redwood Trust HA Sustainable Essential Properties Sabra Health Care Moelis & Company Ladder Capital Two Harbors Victory Capital LXP Industrial WisdomTree

-As of December 31, 2023, the Company generally outperformed most of its Peer Group over the one-, three- and five-years as follows:
+As of December 31, 2024, the Company generally outperformed most of its Peer Group over the one-, three- and five-years as follows:

-Average Assets (excl. cash) Return on Invested Capital Return on Equity (ROE) (ROIC) Average Annual Shareholder Return (AASR) Performance Period HTGC % Rank of Peer Group HTGC % Rank of Peer Group HTGC % Rank of Peer Group HTGC % Rank of Peer Group 1-Year 7.5% 100% 14.9% 98% 7.7% 100% 42.9% 82% 3-Year 6.2% 100% 12.2% 100% 6.4% 100% 17.7% 93% 5-Year 6.1% 100% 12.1% 100% 6.2% 100% 21.3% 88%
+Return on Average Assets (ROAA) Return on Equity (ROE) Average Annual Shareholder Return (AASR)

+Performance Period нтдс % Rank of Peer Group нтдс % Rank of Peer Group HTGC % Rank of Peer Group

+1-Year 9.0% 100% 17.2% 100% 33.3% 82%

+3-Year 8.4% 100% 16.7% 100% 19.9% 92%

+5-Year 7.4% 100% 14.9% 100% 20.1% 90%

-Notes: 1-, 3- and 5-year calculations of performance are based on data as of December 31, 2023.
-Companies with less than three and/or less than five full years of historical financial and AASR performance are excluded.
-Financial Services peers are excluded from analysis of capital allocation because services companies are not as capital intensive as REITs and BDCs, which are primarily engaged in direct investment of firm capital.
-The data is from S&P Capital IQ and is not adjusted by FW Cook, which means that the data may not reflect internal adjustments regularly made by Hercules or by the peer companies when assessing their performance.
+Notes: 1-, 3- and 5-year calculations of performance are based on data as of December 31, 2024.
+Companies with less than three and/or less than five full years of historical financial and TSR performance are excluded.
+Financial Services peers are excluded from analysis of ROAA and ROE because services companies are not as capital intensive as REITs and BDCs, which are primarily engaged in direct investment of firm capital.
+Performance data sourced from S&P, peer performance data are adjusted using methodologies generally consistent with Hercules own performance assessment and may not match the peers' own publicly disclosed performance.

-The Compensation Committee believes that compensation paid to our NEOs for 2023 was commensurate with the Company's overall absolute performance as well as our performance relative to the Peer Group during the relevant performance periods.
-The 2023 compensation decisions made by the Compensation Committee considered the fact that our performance relative to the Peer Group was generally above the 80th percentile, and in most cases above the 95th percentile measured using
+The Compensation Committee believes that compensation paid to our NEOs for 2024 was commensurate with the Company's overall absolute performance as well as our performance relative to the Peer Group during the relevant performance periods.
+The 2024 compensation decisions made by the Compensation Committee considered the fact that our performance relative to the Peer Group was generally at or above the 90th percentile, and in most cases at the 100th percentile measured using ROAA, ROE and

-ROAA, ROE, ROIC and AASR during the trailing one-, three-, and five-years as indicated above.
-The same was also true for 2022 performance when 2023 decisions were made for salary and 2023 equity awards.
-In addition, in 2023, the Compensation Committee recognized that the Company achieved numerous records with respect to operating performance including but not limited to Record Total Investment Income, Record Net Investment Income and Record Gross Fundings.
+AASR during the trailing one-, three-, and five-years as indicated above.
+The Compensation Committee considered similarly strong percentiles for 2023 performance when 2024 decisions were made for salary and 2024 equity awards.
+In addition, in 2024, the Compensation Committee recognized that the Company achieved numerous records with respect to operating performance including but not limited to record total investment income, record net investment income and record gross fundings.